rico-77/Enterprise-Home-Lab/README.md

 ⬇️ **Instalation of VM's**

 Download the ISO files directly from the provider.
-Depending on when you take this program, there could be changes to the UI.
-The fundamentals will stay the same.
 You can download the ISO Files Using the Links:
 💡 For the Microsoft ISOs, you will have to enter in contact details, you can add dummy information.